andrewbaylissphotography/MC-1.21.9/datapacks/smelting/README.md

 rotten flesh -> leather (based from many mods)

 ## Development Notes
-Some ideas and programming assistance were generated with the help of AI tools (ChatGPT) for briainstorming and function logic.
-All code was tested, intergrated and reviewed manually.
+Some ideas and programming assistance were generated with the help of AI tools (ChatGPT) for brainstorming and function logic.
+All code was tested, integrated and reviewed manually.

 ## Resources
 https://vanillatweaks.net/